 Beloved, if God so loved us, we also ought to love one another. -1 John 4:11

 Oakland Catholic High School’s reopening plan is designed with the flexibility to move seamlessly between one of three scenarios: ability to reopen fully with some safety measures in place but no social distancing; a hybrid plan that incorporates multiple safety measures and allows for social distancing; and provision of education within a fully remote environment.
-Currently, and in accordance with state and diocesan requirements, masks are required of all students, faculty, and staff whenever there is less than six feet of social distancing in place.
+Currently, and in accordance with state and diocesan requirements, masks are required of all students, faculty, and staff whenever there is less than six feet of social distancing in place or indoors.
+Mask breaks of no more than ten minutes ARE permitted provided that six feet or more of social distancing is in place in a classroom setting.
+(This is an added benefit of a hybrid model; a full reopening can only guarantee three feet of social distancing within a classroom.)
+Mask breaks are also permitted outdoors where six feet of social distancing can be maintained.
 As stated in the most recent directives from the PA Department of Education,

 “Pre-K to 12 schools must consider the safety and health of all adult staff, in addition to students, as well as balance the educational imperative to open schools to in-person instruction with the public health imperative to mitigate COVID-19 infection and transmission rates.” ...
 All Pre-K to12 schools should implement strategies that limit the number of individuals in classrooms and other learning spaces, and interactions between groups of students.
 All schools should have protocols for distancing student desks/seating and other social distancing practices that allow at least 6 feet of separation among students and staff throughout the day to the maximum extent feasible.”

 At the time of this plan’s development, Oakland Catholic High School anticipates opening the academic year 2020-2021 in a hybrid scenario so that the school community can more easily adjust to the safety measures in place, acclimate to the new school year on a de-densified campus, and maximize the teacher/student interactions when students are on campus for the purpose of assessment, instruction, and evaluation.
-In addition, a hybrid plan allows for six-feet of social distancing in every classroom, permitting students a “mask break” when situated at their desks and not engaged in active dialogue, group discussions, or singing.
-As stated in Pennsylvania guidelines for reopening, and adopted by the Diocese of Pittsburgh, “Schools may allow students to remove face coverings when students are: eating or drinking when spaced at least 6 feet apart; seated at desks or assigned workspaces at least 6 feet apart; engaged in any activity at least 6 feet apart (e.g., face covering breaks, recess, etc.)”
+In addition, a hybrid plan allows for six-feet of social distancing in every classroom.
+A “mask break” is therefore possible when a student is indoors or outside, and at least six feet away from others.

 Under a full reopening, all students, faculty, and staff would travel to campus daily and follow a Monday to Friday class schedule that would be adjusted in order to accommodate longer waiting times in the mornings for temperature checks.
 Since lunch in a full reopening constitutes a large gathering, students would be assigned to classrooms for lunch in small groups and would rotate over the course of a week for opportunities to eat in the cafeteria in a slightly larger group.
 Wednesdays would continue to be used as Collaborative Community Wednesdays (CCWs) for targeted learning, remote lecture presentations, specific program delivery to grade levels, retreats, and other alternative educational experiences.
 The remaining four days of the week would be preserved schedule-wise, to the maximum extent possible, for instructional purposes.
 It is important to note that during a pandemic, a full reopening does not mean a typical school day such as school during pre-pandemic times.
 Safety measures such as temperature checks upon arrival, masks worn at all times except when eating, at least 3 feet of separation between student desks, directional hallways and stairwells, assigned seating for every class, lunch eaten in individual classrooms as opposed to the cafeteria, or in identified large areas such as the AUX Gym or Lecture Hall, and restrictions on large assemblies, gatherings, major events, and field trips would continue to be elements of this plan and all other plans.
 Recommended social distancing of six feet would not be in place at any point during the school day during a full reopening, but 3 feet of distance is required and restricts partner and group work in a classroom.
 In a full reopening, athletic, extracurricular, and small group activities after school or during CCWs would be expected to enact six feet of social distance to the maximum extent feasible since more physical space would be available after dismissal of most students.